How Do I Know if I’m Being Discriminated Against?

-If you have experienced discrimination for my religious belief in Los Angeles and you do nothing, the person is likely to carry on with the harassment and will probably do the same thing to another person.
+If you have experienced discrimination based on your religious belief in Los Angeles and you do nothing, the person is likely to carry on with the harassment and will probably do the same thing to another person.
 You should submit your complaint through the grievance process in your organization.
 Once they have received a formal complaint, your company must act on it.
 If they do not, then you must further escalate the matter.
-This will involve hiring a religious discrimination lawyer Los Angeles.
+This will involve hiring a religion discrimination lawyer in Los Angeles.

 A Word About Non-Believers

 The country has seen a significant rise in the number of people who do not follow a particular religion.
 If you are an atheist or agnostic, your right not to believe in or practice any faith is protected under the Civil Rights Act.
 You cannot be slighted professionally because of your non-belief.

 Nor should you have to put up with harassment and subtle forms of career sabotage in the workplace.
 If the company you work for is run by devout Christians and most of the people they employ are of the same faith, you cannot be coerced into participating in religious rituals, ceremonies, or services.
 And you should not be constantly harangued about religion.
 This makes for a hostile work environment, which is against the law.

 More subtle forms of bias and discrimination are also outlawed.
 If, for example, one of your superiors invites people of faith to their home but excludes you, this is unfair and illegal.
 If you notice that certain people are being properly mentored or given opportunities to advance themselves but you are excluded because of your atheism, this too is wrong.